Most Famous Logos with a Panda

 Logo WWF

-The artists behind the panda logo for the WWF believed it was an endangered species that needed protection.
+The artists who created the panda logo for WWF believed that it was an endangered species that needed to be protected.
 But recently, black and white bears are no longer endangered.
-This was recognized even by the Chinese authorities, who managed to increase their population by increasing the area of bamboo forests.
-However, the World Wide Fund for Nature retained its iconic symbol because the conservation organization would be perceived very differently without it.
-With its change, the identity of the brand will be lost.
+Even the Chinese authorities have recognized this and have managed to increase their population by expanding bamboo forests.
+However, the World Wildlife Fund has retained its iconic symbol because, without it, the conservation organization would be perceived very differently.
+With its change, the brand identity would be lost.

 The animal in the logo is partially depicted using negative space.
-The black paws, ears, nose, and spots around the eyes are visible, and empty spaces form the white body and head.
-The panda looks impersonal because the designers wanted to show that she disappears from the face of the Earth so that people can see her defenselessness.
-Under the picture is a dark inscription “WWF.”
-It is in bold sans-serif type.
-The rounded edges of the letters create a sense of security and trust.
+Black paws, ears, nose, and spots around the eyes are visible, while the white body and head form empty spaces.
+The panda looks depersonalized as the designers wanted to show that it is disappearing from the face of the Earth, so that people can see its defenselessness.
+Underneath the image is the dark lettering “WWF.”
+It is in bold sans-serif font.
+The rounded edges of the letters create a sense of safety and trust.

 Hello Panda